briankin1/ReadKeeper/README.md

 ## CLI Commands

-Here are the main CLI commands available for managing your ReadKeeper:
+Here are the main CLI commands available for managing your ReadKeeper library:

 ## Books